elijahsimpsonn/elijahsimpsonn/README.md

 ## I'm a Software Developer who is loves to solve problems and create interesting applications.

-- 🌱 I’m currently learning React
+- I’m currently learning React
-- 👯 I am always looking to collaborate with other developers, so please feel free to reach out to me
+- I am always looking to collaborate with other developers, so please feel free to reach out to me
-- 🥅 Nov 2020 Goals: Create a new version of my Portfolio using React and create at least two new web apps using React
+- <strong>Nov 2020 Goals:</strong> Create a new version of my Portfolio using React and create at least two new web apps using React
-- ⚡ I am also going to try to maintain at least one meaningful GitHub commit every day
+- I am also going to try to maintain at least one meaningful GitHub commit every day

 ### Spotify Playing 🎧